eliasdejong/viperlith/docs/HTML_STREAMING.md

 ```
 Will replace wherever the `#alerts` element is on the page.
 Wherever it may be!

-When developers working on a mid to large HTMX codebase discover `hx-swap-oob`, invariably they start using it more.
+When developers working on a mid to large HTMX codebase discover `hx-swap-oob`, inevitably they start using it more.
 So much so, that eventually entire pages consist of elements swapped out-of-bounds.
 So why exactly is this feature so powerful?

 The reason has to do with the earlier stated problem: what part do you update on the page?
 First, notice how the server is now in control: by setting the `id` of the out-of-bounds element, the server can target exactly where the update takes place.
 Or in other words: **the server controls the view**.